Brian Castle

 In the original Ising model there was no concept of "oscillator", there was simply an angle attached to every dipole.
 To get an oscillator, the angle has to move back and forth like a pendulum.
 This formalism is easily introduced.
 The figure shows a network with oscillators, tied into a mesh with resistors.

 In an "Ising model with oscillators", or "oscillator based Ising model", resistively coupled nonlinear oscillators represent the spins, and the system dynamics are represented as differential equations in the oscillator phase, much like the Kuramoto approach.
 Such systems admit a Lyapunov function that matches the Ising Hamiltonian at stable equilibria, which in turn allows the system to evolve to its lower energy state.
+Oscillator based Ising models show dramatic performance improvements over phase-amplitude models for combinatorial optimization problems (like the traveling salesman problem, or planning a trajectory to reach an object in visual space).
+So how does a spin lattice relate to information processing?

 More specifically though, we're interested in the "order" in such systems, and particularly in the long range order.
 This concept is necessary to link the Ising model with nonlinear thermodynamics, which we'll look at on the next page.
 The order parameters relate to the "coupling constants" between oscillators.
 Also important for us to understand, are the boundary conditions, both globally and locally.
 This seems a bit of a tall order, but much can be learned with just basic statistical mechanics (like the Gibbs formalism).

-Next: Nonlinear Thermodynamics
+Next: Non-Equilibrium Thermodynamics

 Back to the Console